 - 2.1.
-The Compliance and Section 106 team will continue to maintain responsibility for the day-to-day administration of CIL funds, alongside POIS and other planning obligations.
+The Compliance and Section 106 team will continue to maintain responsibility for the day-to-day administration of CIL funds, alongside other planning obligations.
 The team will administer the transfer of the Neighbourhood Portion, and also fulfil the Council's reporting requirements in accordance with the CIL regulations.
 This includes the preparation of an annual report. - 2.2.
-These proposals are not considered to be particularly onerous over and above any existing responsibilities.
-However to ensure the cost of managing CIL is met, up to 5% of CIL receipts will be retained to cover administration costs each year.
+The 5% of CIL receipts will be retained to cover these administration costs each year.